Chuck Gray Says Animosity Toward Mark Gordon Not Personal

 Who’s Gray?

-Gray grew up in California and moved to Casper full time after graduating college on the East Coast around 2013, but had already spent significant chunks of his childhood visiting the Cowboy State while staying with his father.
+Gray grew up in California and moved to Casper full time after graduating from college on the East Coast around 2013, but had already spent significant chunks of his childhood visiting the Cowboy State while staying with his father.

 He started his own conservative radio show in 2014 and ran for the Legislature that same year, losing by a small margin.
 He ran again in 2016 and was elected, a role he held until running for Secretary of State in 2022.